international employment law firm alliance L&E Global

 Overtime

-Assessment of whether additional hours are “reasonable” involves factors which include the employee’s remuneration, patterns of work in the industry, and the nature of the employee’s role.
-As previously mentioned, all employees covered by an Award, enterprise agreement or registered agreement may also be entitled to a higher pay rate and additional allowances when working on weekends, public holidays, overtime, early in the morning and/or late at night or in difficult or unpleasant circumstances.
+Assessment of whether additional hours are “reasonable” involves factors that include the employee’s remuneration, patterns of work in the industry, and the nature of the employee’s role.
+As previously mentioned, all employees covered by an award, enterprise agreement or registered agreement may also be entitled to a higher pay rate and additional allowances when working on weekends, public holidays, overtime, early in the morning and/or late at night or in difficult or unpleasant circumstances.

 Request for Flexible Working Arrangements